SteeltoeOSS/Documentation/docs/welcome/common-steps.md

             .Build();
     }
     ...
+}
 ```

 When pushing the application to Cloud Foundry, the settings from service bindings merge with the settings from other configuration mechanisms (such as `appsettings.json`).

-If there are merge conflicts, the last provider added to the Configuration takes precedence and overrides all others.
+If there are merge conflicts, the last provider added to the configuration takes precedence and overrides all others.

-To manage application settings centrally instead of with individual files, use [Steeltoe Configuration](/docs/configuration) and a tool such as [Spring Cloud Config Server](https://github.com/spring-cloud/spring-cloud-config)
+To manage application settings centrally instead of with individual files, you can use [Steeltoe Configuration](/docs/configuration) and a tool such as [Spring Cloud Config Server](https://github.com/spring-cloud/spring-cloud-config)

 >NOTE: If you use the Spring Cloud Config Server, `AddConfigServer()` automatically calls `AddCloudFoundry()` for you.